 Is it just me or has our culture become obsessed with speed?
-You only need to read a magazine or browse the internet to be bombarded with “hacks” for getting more done in less time.
-Eating, working, exercising, socializing, bathing, relaxing, sleeping.
-Every area of our lives.
+You only need read a magazine or browse the internet to be bombarded with “hacks” for getting more done in less time.
+Eating, working, exercising, socializing, bathing, relaxing, sleeping – the time-management wand has touched every area of our lives.

-And yep, that includes your fitness routine…
+And that includes your fitness routine.

 Over the past five years the fitness world has exploded with exercise hacks.
-Trainers and novices alike boast how they can compress their 60 minute workout into 15 minutes (and still get the same results).
+Trainers and novices alike boast how they can compress their 60-minute workout into 15 minutes (and still get the same results).

 But what does that say about the state of our lives?
-That we don’t have time to give our body — our physical home and temple — 45 minutes of gentle, unhurried movement in a 24 hour day.
+That we don’t have time to give our body — our home and temple — 45 minutes of gentle, unhurried movement in a 24 hour day.

-Why are we more concerned about wasting time than safe-guarding our health?
+Why are we more concerned about wasting time than safeguarding our health?
 Why are we hacking our lives away?

-Sometimes I think my answer disappoints them.
+I think my answer disappoints them.
 The only “hack” is consistency.